 - Adults who show signs of Raynaud’s phenomenon after age 35 may be undergo blood tests to check for underlying disease linked to Raynaud’s

 - A multidisciplinary team approach to care—Because secondary Raynaud’s phenomenon is linked with other underlying diseases, effective care requires a multidisciplinary team approach.
-As an academic medical center, Cooper has experts in more than 75 specialties, giving you convenient access to all the expertise you need, all in one place.
+As an academic health system, Cooper has experts in more than 75 specialties, giving you convenient access to all the expertise you need, all in one place.

 Raynaud’s Phenomenon Causes and Risk Factors